IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“If everyone ate a Western diet, we would need two Planet Earths to feed them.
 We only have one.
 And she is dying.”

 ― <a href="https://en.wikipedia.org/wiki/Philip_Wollen" target="_blank">Philip Wollen</a><span style="color:Chartreuse">(philanthropist, environmentalist and animal rights activist)</span>

->“The emancipation of men from cruelty and injustice will bring with it in due course the emancipation of animals also.
-The two reforms are inseparably connected, and neither can be fully realized alone.”

->“If "rights" exist at all—and both feeling and usage indubitably prove that they do exist—they cannot be consistently awarded to men and denied to animals, since the same sense of justice and compassion apply in both cases.”

->“Have the lower animals "rights?"
-Undoubtedly—if men have.”

->“[The] notion of the life of an animal having 'no moral purpose,' belongs to a class of ideas which cannot possibly be accepted by the advanced humanitarian thought of the present day [1894] —it is a purely arbitrary assumption, at variance with our best instincts, at variance with our best science, and absolutely fatal (if the subject be clearly thought out) to any full realization of animals' rights.
-If we are ever going to do justice to the lower races, we must get rid of the antiquated notion of a 'great gulf' fixed between them and mankind, and must recognize the common bond of humanity that unites **all living beings in one universal brotherhood**.”

->“We have to decide, not whether the practice of fox-hunting, for example, is more, or less, cruel than vivisection, but whether all practices which inflict unnecessary pain on sentient beings are not incompatible with the higher instincts of humanity.”

->“Oppression and cruelty are invariably founded on a lack of imaginative sympathy; the tyrant or tormentor can have no true sense of kinship with the victim of his injustice.
-When once the sense of affinity is awakened, the knell of tyranny is sounded, and the ultimate concession of "rights" is simply a matter of time.”

->“I shall die ... as I have lived, rationalist, socialist, pacifist, and humanitarian.”

->“Religion has never befriended the cause of humaneness.
-Its monstrous doctrine of eternal punishment and the torture of the damned underlies **much of the barbarity with which man has treated man**; and the deep division imagined by the Church between the human being, with his immortal soul, and the soulless "beasts", has been responsible for an incalculable sum of cruelty.”

->“In the writings of such "pagan" philosophers as Plutarch and Porphyry we find a humanitarian ethic of the most exalted kind, which, after undergoing a long repression during medieval churchdom, reappeared, albeit but weakly and fitfully at first, in the literature of the Renaissance, to be traced more definitely in the eighteenth century school of "sensibility."
-But it was not until after the age of Rousseau, from which must be dated the great humanitarian movement of the past century, that Vegetarianism began to assert itself as a system, a reasoned plea for the disuse of flesh-food.”

->“I say ethical principle, because it is beyond doubt that the chief motive of Vegetarianism is the humane one.
-Questions of hygiene and of economy both play their part, and an important part, in a full discussion of food reform; but the feeling which underlies and animates the whole movement is the instinctive horror of butchery, especially the butchery of the more highly organized animals, so human, so near akin to man.”

->“The ignorance, carelessness, and brutality are not only in the rough-handed slaughtermen, **but in the polite ladies and gentlemen whose dietetic habits render the slaughtermen necessary**.”

->“It is often said, as an excuse for the slaughter of animals, that it is better for them to live and to be butchered than not to live at all. … In fact, if we once admit that it is an advantage to an animal to be brought into the world, there is hardly any treatment that cannot be justified by the supposed terms of such a contract.
-Also, the argument must apply to mankind.
-It has, in fact, been the plea of the **slave-breeder**; and it is logically just as good an excuse for slave-holding as for flesh-eating.
-It would justify parents in almost any treatment of their children, who owe them, for the great boon of life, a debt of gratitude which no subsequent services can repay.
-We could hardly deny the same merit to cannibals, if they were to breed their human victims for the table, as the early Peruvians are said to have done.”

->“Before passing on, I will merely add this, that in some ways the **evils attendant on slaughtering grow worse, and not better**, as civilisation advances, because of the more complex conditions of town life, and the increasingly long journeys to which animals are subjected in their transit from the grazier to the slaughterman.
-[1897]”

-― <a href="https://en.wikipedia.org/wiki/Henry_Stephens_Salt" target="_blank">Henry Stephens Salt</a><span style="color:Chartreuse">(Campaigner for social reform in the fields of prisons, schools, economic institutions, and the treatment of animals.
-Introduced Mohandas Gandhi to the influential works on animal rights)</span>

 >“As long as there are slaughterhouses there will be battlefields.”